-Equally in demand as a chamber musician, he regularly performs with string players and singers all over Europe and have made critically acclaimed appearances and tours in Germany, France, The Netherlands, Czech Republic, China, Japan and South Korea.
+Equally, in demand as a chamber musician, he regularly performs with string players and singers all over Europe and has made critically acclaimed appearances and tours in Germany, France, The Netherlands, Czech Republic, China, Japan, and South Korea.

 With an extensive repertoire that often features his own transcriptions, he constantly searches for new expressive possibilities for the guitar.